Cingulara/openrmf-docs/README.md

 ## Known issues
 If you find something please add an issue to the correct repo.

 - Version 0.7 the scoring currently does not work right.
-We are working on that.
+We are working on that in our spare time.
+Or just move to 0.8 with RBAC and call it fixed!

 If you find any problem, have an idea or enhancement please do not hesitate to add to the [Issues](https://github.com/Cingulara/openrmf-docs/issues) area.